Is there anything new in artists’ oil paint?

 A Brief History of Modern Oil Paint

-Let’s see how developments in the past two centuries have changed artists’ oil paint to better understand how these differences are important.
+Let’s see how developments in the past two centuries have changed artists’ oil paint to understand better how these differences are essential.
 Many of these changes have brought about greater efficiency for manufacturers, but at what cost to artists?

 While in London, the artist John Rand invented a collapsible paint tube made of tin for storing artists’ oil paints.
 Prior to this advancement, painters generally mixed pigments with oil in small amounts and stored the paint in animal bladders or glass syringes.
 The tin tube allowed unused paint to be stored and used later without drying out.
 The collapsible tube was initially marketed by Thomas Brown, a London-based colormen firm (Harley 1971).
-Rand was issued two patents by the British patent office and another by the U.S. patent office.
+Rand was issued two patents, one by the British Patent Office and another by the U.S. Patent Office.
 The first (March 6, 1841, #8,863) was for “Improvements in preserving paints and other fluids,” the second (September 11, 1841, #2,252) was for “Improvement in the construction of vessels or apparatus for preserving paint,” (Rand 1841) and the third (September 29, 1842, #9,480) was for “Improvements in making and closing metallic collapsible vessels” (Harley 1971).

 By 1842, the tube was being sold exclusively by the firm of Winsor & Newton as “Rand’s Patent Collapsible Tube” (Fairbairn 1982).
 By the 1850s, the Winsor & Newton Collapsible Paint Tube (note that “Rand” has been dropped) was being advertised in the trade catalogs of New York firms such as Goupil & Co. and Masury & Whiton (New York City Directory 1858) and also in Paris in the earliest of the Sennelier catalogs of 1887.
 (Katlan 1999)

-Although some claim paint in tubes has changed the way some artists approached painting, this is an overly simplistic view.
+Although some claim paint in tubes has changed how some artists approach painting, this is an overly simplistic view.
 They often provide the quote of the father of Pierre-Auguste Renoir as proof of this claim, “Without paint in tubes there would have been no ...Impressionism.”
-(Callen 2000) However, it is agreed that collapsible tubes revolutionized the way artists’ paints are made and sold commercially.
+(Callen 2000) However, it is agreed that collapsible tubes revolutionized how artists’ paints are made and sold commercially.

-Prior to the nineteenth century, artists bought pigments from merchants, such as apothecaries, and sometimes ground their own pigments from stones or earth.
-During the nineteenth century, pigment manufacturing began in earnest throughout Europe due to innovations from the industrial revolution and advances in chemistry.
-American manufacturing of artists' pigments appears to have begun in the early nineteenth century when Cholwell & Mercein had a “manufactory” of watercolors located at 178 Front Street, New York, NY.
+Before the nineteenth century, artists bought pigments from merchants, such as apothecaries, and sometimes ground their pigments from stones or earth.
+During the nineteenth century, pigment manufacturing began in earnest throughout Europe due to innovations from the Industrial Revolution and advances in chemistry.
+American manufacturing of artists’ pigments appears to have begun in the early nineteenth century when Cholwell & Mercein had a “manufactory” of watercolors located at 178 Front Street, New York, NY.

-Titanium dioxide white pigments have become one of the most important pigment groups today and are products of twentieth-century technology.
+Titanium dioxide white pigments have become one of the most essential pigment groups today and are products of twentieth-century technology.
 Although the incorporation of titanium white in commercial paint began in 1919, the industry remained skeptical into the 1920s of the claims made for these pigments.
-Some supply of the pigment occurred in France from the mid-1920s, but it was not until the 1930s that artists’ manuals indicate a degree of acceptance.
+Some pigment supply occurred in France from the mid-1920s, but it was not until the 1930s that artists’ manuals indicated a degree of acceptance.
 (Laver 1997)

 Recent concerns about the use of titanium white in artists’ paint reverberate Boon’s sentiment.
 A paper by Smithsonian researchers found that titanium white forms a flexible film but is not as strong as lead white paint.